 Located at 606 Walker Building, the Joel N. Myers Weather Center underwent a complete renovation during 2008 and opened back up for business in January 2009.
 The new space is a spectacular place to visit, learn, and collaborate.

-- an impressive electronic map wall consisting of thirty-six 30" Dell LCD monitors,
+- an impressive electronic map wall consisting of eighteen LCD monitors,

 - a centralized group collaboration area,

 - a large technology-equipped classroom with fifty state-of-the-art computer systems,

 - a modern computer lab with thirty-six workstations,

 - a cafe and student lounge area,